sammi-turner/NextJS-For-Beginners/posts/styling.md

 ## Color Palette

-The color scheme is built around a restrained palette that supports readability and visual hierarchy.
 The primary background uses a light gray (#f9f9f9) that reduces eye strain, while headers and footers feature a dark blue (#36445f) that provides strong contrast.
 Steelblue serves as the primary accent color throughout the interface.
 Text colors automatically adapt to their backgrounds, maintaining proper contrast ratios in all contexts.

 ## Responsive Design